Relintai/pandemonium_engine_docs/community/contributing/ways_to_contribute.md

-The possibility to study, use, modify and redistribute modifications of the engine's source code are the fundamental rights that Godot's `MIT ( https://tldrlegal.com/license/mit-license )` license grants you, making it `free and open source software ( https://en.wikipedia.org/wiki/Free_and_open-source_software )`.
+The possibility to study, use, modify and redistribute modifications of the engine's source code are the fundamental rights that Pandemonium's `MIT ( https://tldrlegal.com/license/mit-license )` license grants you, making it `free and open source software ( https://en.wikipedia.org/wiki/Free_and_open-source_software )`.

 As such, everyone is entitled to modify
-`Godot's source code ( https://github.com/godotengine/godot )`, and send those
+`Pandemonium's source code ( https://github.com/pandemoniumengine/pandemonium )`, and send those
 modifications back to the upstream project in the form of a patch (a text file describing the changes in a ready-to-apply manner) or - in the modern workflow that we use - via a so-called "pull request" (PR), i.e. a proposal to directly